BioArc: Discovering Optimal Neural Architectures for Biological Foundation Models: Experiment

+In this section, \textbf{we address RQ4} by analyzing how critical design choices including training strategy and tokenization interact with architectural topology.

+\textbf{Impact of Training Strategies} \quad We summarize the training strategy results in Figure~\ref{fig:training}. \textbf{First, pretraining does not guarantee gains.} Training from scratch (only-ft), where we train each architecture path from random initialization on the downstream task, achieves the highest Win Rate on the PD-tata task (36.0\%) and notably outperforms contrastive pretraining in other scenarios. \textbf{Secondly, no pretraining strategy dominates.} While masked modeling (mask-ft) generally yields the highest performance across TFP datasets, Next Token Prediction (ntp-ft) proves superior on the CPD-notata task.
+This suggests that the optimal training strategy is highly dependent on the downstream data characteristics. \textbf{Thirdly, contrastive learning exhibits instability and high variance.} In addition to generally lower Win Rates, \textit{con-ft} demonstrates significant performance fluctuations compared to reconstruction-based methods (\textit{mask-ft} and \textit{ntp-ft}).
+This instability suggests that contrastive objectives may require longer training schedule to converge effectively, whereas generative signals offer better sample efficiency within limited training budgets.

-In this section, \textbf{we address RQ5} by analyzing the impact of different tokenization methods. \textbf{First, we find that the optimal tokenizer choice is highly architecture-dependent.} As shown in Figure~\ref{fig:comparison_of_tokenizer}, the Transformer-based architecture performs best with a 6-mer tokenizer, while the CNN-based model achieves its highest scores with a 1-mer tokenizer.
+\textbf{Impact of Tokenization} \quad \textbf{First, we find that the optimal tokenizer choice is highly architecture-dependent.} As shown in Figure~\ref{fig:comparison_of_tokenizer}, the Transformer-based architecture performs best with a 6-mer tokenizer, while the CNN-based model achieves its highest scores with a 1-mer tokenizer.
 This reveals a deep interplay between architecture and tokenization, demanding their co-optimization. \textbf{Second, the tokenizer's effectiveness interacts with the training strategy.} As shown in Figure~\ref{fig:foundation}, \our-F with BPE tokenizer outperforms 1-mer tokenizer, which contradicts the situation in task-specific models.
 This suggests that pretraining propels complex tokenization, while simple tokenization methods are less reliant on pretraining.
 More comprehensive results are available in the Appendix~\ref{Appendix:tokenizers results}.